-A harder cheese like Cantal or Abondance.
+A hard cheese like Cantal or Abondance.

-And a thick slice of this jambon persillé or parsley ham hock terrine!
+And a thick slice of this jambon persillé or parsley ham hock terrine.

 Best French Parsley Ham Hock Terrine (Jambon Persillé)

-However you need pig’s trotters for this ham hock terrine recipe.
+You need pig’s trotters for this ham hock terrine recipe.

 And where we used to live no butcher had ever thought of even selling it.
 Here in Spain trotters are very often for sale so here’s my chance!